Modern Love XIII: I Play for Seasons Not Eternities

 'I play for Seasons; not Eternities!'

 Says Nature, laughing on her way.
-'So must

 All those whose stake is nothing more than dust!'

 And lo, she wins, and of her harmonies

 She is full sure!
 Upon her dying rose,

 She drops a look of fondness, and goes by,